onesch/Aircraft-Data-Calculator-public/README.md

 ㅤㅤㅤㅤㅤㅤㅤ![Input](images/example_input.png "Input")
 ㅤㅤㅤㅤ![Output](images/example_print.png "Output")

-## Description of Files

-- `aircraft.py`: The `Aircraft` class describing the basic parameters of the aircraft.
-- `airport.py`: The `Airport` class for retrieving data about the selected airport.
-- `flight.py`: The `Flight` class performing flight parameter calculations.
-- `main.py`: The main application file that launches the flight planning process.

 ## How to View the Code?

 This project is private.
 For additional information, contact @xAvakov via Telegram.